Cooulley History, Family Crest & Coats of Arms

 Early Origins of the Cooulley family

 Important Dates for the Cooulley family

 This web page shows only a small excerpt of our Cooulley research.
-Another 299 words (21 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Cooulley History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Cooulley History in all our PDF Extended History products and printed products wherever possible.

 Cooulley Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Cooulley has appeared include Colly, Colley, Collie, Caullie, Caulley, Caully, Coully, Coulley and many more.

 Early Notables of the Cooulley family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Cooulley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Cooulley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cooulley family to Ireland

 Some of the Cooulley family moved to Ireland, but this topic is not covered in this excerpt.

-Another 211 words (15 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cooulley family to the New World and Oceana
+Migration of the Cooulley family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Cooulley arrived in North America very early: Thomas Colley and his family who settled in Barbados in 1680; and three years later John Colley and his wife Susan moved to Philadelphia.